Cher singles discography

-American entertainer Cher has released 80 official singles, 28 promotional singles and appeared in 36 other songs.
-On the Billboard Hot 100, she has achieved: 4 number 1 singles, 12 Top 10 singles, 22 Top 40 singles and a total of 34 charted singles as a solo artist.
-Combined with the entries she had as part of Sonny & Cher: 5 number 1 singles, 17 Top 10 singles, 32 Top 40 hits and a total of 52 singles which charted on the Billboard Hot 100.
+American entertainer Cher has released 80 official singles, 28 promotional singles and appeared in 36 guest appearances on other artists's songs.
+On the US Billboard Hot 100, she has achieved five number-one singles, 17 top-ten singles, 32 top-40 singles and a total of 52 charting singles.
+(Note: Not counting songs from Sonny & Cher's catalog, Cher has achieved four number-one singles, 12 top-ten singles, 22 top-40 singles and 34 charting singles on the US Billboard Hot 100.
+Billboards current rules credit a song to a solo artist if their name appears in the official billing.)

-Cher is the fifth-ranked female artist with the most Billboard US Hot 100 charted singles.
-She has reached the Top 10 on the Hot 100 at least once during each of four decades—the 1960s, 1970s, 1980s and 1990s—placing her in a tie for second place in that category as of May 2014, alongside Aerosmith, Barbra Streisand, Madonna and Whitney Houston, only behind Michael Jackson.
-Cher's span of top 10 records on the Hot 100 stretches for a total of 33 years, one month and three weeks (not counting the Sonny and Cher hits "I Got You Babe" and "Baby Don't Go"), from "Bang Bang (My Baby Shot Me Down)" in 1966 to "Believe" in 1999, placing her in third place in that category as of May 2014, behind only Jackson and Carlos Santana.
+In 1998, Billboard ranked Cher the 5th female artist with the most Hot 100 entries.
+She has reached the Hot 100's Top 10 at least once during each of four decades—the 1960s, 1970s, 1980s and 1990s—placing her in a tie for second place in that category as of May 2014, alongside Aerosmith, Barbra Streisand, Madonna and Whitney Houston, only behind Michael Jackson.
+Cher's span of solo top-ten singles on the Hot 100 spans 33 years, one month and three weeks (not counting the Sonny and Cher hits "I Got You Babe" and "Baby Don't Go"), from "Bang Bang (My Baby Shot Me Down)" in 1966 to "Believe" in 1999, placing her in third place in that category as of May 2014, behind Jackson and Carlos Santana.